Our Team

 Executive Director

 Antonia entered the world of cancer in 2009 when her two-year-old son was diagnosed with stage IV high-risk neuroblastoma.
-Antonia is the co-founder of Advocacy for Canadian Childhood Oncology Research Network (Ac2orn), founder of Neuroblastoma Canada, Chair of the CHEER Patient and Family Advisory Committee, Past Inaugural Chair of the Ontario Institute for Cancer Research (OICR) Patient and Family Advisory Committee, research advocate for the St. Baldrick’s-Stand Up to Cancer Phase 2 Pediatric Cancer Dream Team, BioCanRx board member, and volunteers for other cancer-focused organizations and projects in Canada and internationally.
+Antonia is the co-founder of Advocacy for Canadian Childhood Oncology Research Network (Ac2orn), founder of Neuroblastoma Canada, past inaugural chair of the Ontario Institute for Cancer Research (OICR) Patient and Family Advisory Committee, research advocate for the St. Baldrick’s-Stand Up to Cancer Pediatric Cancer Dream Team (now called EPICC), BioCanRx board member, and volunteers for other cancer-focused organizations and projects in Canada and internationally.
 She is a published author and co-author of two advocate-only articles published in the Journal of Clinical Oncology and Pediatric Blood & Cancer, examining issues of importance to the childhood cancer community.

-Antonia holds a master’s degree in Systems Design Engineering from the University of Waterloo and lives in Ontario, Canada with her husband Aaron and three beautiful boys, Nate, Alex and Jonathan.
+Antonia holds a master’s degree in Systems Design Engineering from the University of Waterloo and lives in Ontario, Canada with her husband Aaron and their three beautiful boys, Nate, Alex and Jonathan - who fill her heart with pride and love every day.
 Whenever possible, Antonia is out running (road and trail), spending time outside, and growing her new love of cycling.

 Please email Antonia if you have any questions or comments about Kindred Foundation.